gradyfitz/unimelb-jupyterhub/README.md

   `cat /var/log/syslog | tail -n 50` to see where this occurs, for us, swap turned on again for some reason at one point, meaning we needed to turn it off with `sudo swapoff -a`
+- Note: Alternatively, the `./swapoff.sh <private key path>` script will perform the turning off of swap after a restart (idempotent).

 ## Ephemeral Issues
 These issues may be fixed before we need to do anything about them in practice.